Leonard Gordon Park

 Location and Landscape

-Situated on Kennedy Boulevard at the edge of the Western Slope in the Heights neighborhood, the park encompasses 5.7 acres of land.
+Found on Kennedy Boulevard at the edge of the Western Slope in the Heights neighborhood, this 5.7-acre park offers not only green space but numerous amenities.

 Community Use